willsaliba/MIDI-PR-ReaScript/README.md

 - Using ReaScripts

-Once you have selected a midi file in a track in Reaper you can use the ReaScript by going to Actions (is selected on mac from top menu bar).
+Once you have selected a midi file in a track in REAPER you can use the ReaScript by going to Actions (is selected on mac from top menu bar).

 Then search 'ReaScript' and select: